Practical Islamic Finance profile

 - Premium tiers can matter if advanced screening is required

-- Brokerage and screening costs should be evaluated separately
+- Brokerage and screening costs need a separate check

 Is Practical Islamic Finance safe and Shariah-transparent?